micro-api/micro-api/README.md

 Do not use this media type if:

 - Your records do not have unique IDs.
 This shouldn't be too much of a burden.
-- Your API requires polymorphic record types in relationships.
+- Your API requires polymorphic types in links.
 Micro API does not define the semantics to express this, and is in fact designed to restrict this use case.

 ## About